 - Amortization Schedule.
 Make sure you provide your buyer with an amortization schedule.
 This way, both parties know where the payments stand in any given month regarding payments.
 It has been my experience that when people are buying on land contracts, they more often than not are newer to financing concepts such as the declining balance method.
 Having an amortization schedule clearly shows how installment payments are allocated throughout the Michigan land contract relationship.

 - Tax and Insurance Escrows.
 I discourage sellers from collecting escrow payments for taxes or hazard insurance regarding a land contract.
 Instead, sellers should make it the responsibility of the buyer to confirm that property taxes and insurance are regularly paid.
 A buyer’s failure to pay taxes or insurance can be used as a separate non-monetary default in order to maintain a land contract forfeiture action.

-One caveat, while it could be argued that the federal Dodd-Frank Act does not speak to escrow accounts in land contract agreements, if you are not an exempt seller under Dodd Frank, (selling your primary residence) then there is a rebuttable presumption that the land contract terms are predatory.
-You should speak with a real estate attorney when it involves Dodd Frank.
+One caveat: while it could be argued that the federal Dodd-Frank Act does not speak to escrow accounts in land contract agreements, if you are not an exempt seller under Dodd-Frank (selling your primary residence), then there is a rebuttable presumption that the land contract terms are predatory.
+You should speak with a real estate attorney when it involves Dodd-Frank.

 Unlike federal agency mortgages, which are nationally standardized documents, land contracts, more often than not, are drafted to meet the specific needs of the parties to a purchase transaction.
-Land contracts are legal agreements with far reaching legal implications.
+Land contracts are legal agreements with far-reaching legal implications.
 They should be drafted and reviewed by a licensed real estate attorney.